Allston Way

 Details

-Attract birds to your yard with a decorative bird house made from a dried gourd with Sumi Mullen, local artist, wildlife enthusiast & recent UC Berkeley graduate in Environmental Science, Policy and Management.
+Attract birds to your yard with a decorative bird house made from a dried gourd with Paige Lund and Sumi Mullen.

 Sessions can accommodate a total of 8 people at two tables.